-- The site should be inspected regularly by AT's MCI and rockfall debris in the ditch should be regularly removed. - The site should continue to be inspected as part of the Southern Region GRMP Section B inspections. - Excavation of rockfall catchment ditches adjacent to the highway and spot bolting of blocks which appear unstable or pose a wedge failure risk.
-A trajectory model could be used to assess the size of lock block wall required to contain the rockfalls.
-A lock block wall or high-tension cable barrier (HTCB) should be considered pending the results of the trajectory model.
-A wildlife and road safety assessment would be need completed to assess the impact from the installation of a lock block wall or HTCB at the site.
+- The site should be inspected regularly by TEC's MCI and rockfall debris in the ditch should be regularly removed. - The site should continue to be inspected as part of the Southern Region GRMP Section B inspections. - Excavation of rockfall catchment ditches adjacent to the highway and spot bolting of blocks which appear unstable or pose a wedge failure risk.
+A wildlife and road safety assessment would need to be completed to assess the impact of the installation of jersey barriers at the site. - This site was included in the K-Country Rockfall Hazard Assessment completed by KCB in 2023.
+A draft report was submitted on September 18, 2023.
+One of the recommendations in the report included that jersey barriers should be installed at the edge of the pavement to reduce the percentage of rockfall that is entering the highway.
+At the S057 site, it is noted that jersey barriers are not enough to decrease the catchment requirement to 95% (91 % with jersey barrier at the edge of pavement).
+Other mitigation measures should be considered such as higher lock block walls or rock fall barriers installed on jersey barriers.

 This report is an instrument of service of Klohn Crippen Berger (KCB).
-The report has been prepared for the exclusive use of Alberta Transportation (Client) for the specific application to the Southern Region Geohazard Risk Management Program (Contract No. CON0022161) and it may not be relied upon by any other party without KCB's written consent.
+The report has been prepared for the exclusive use of Alberta Transportation and Economic Corridors (Client) for the specific application to the Southern Region Geohazard Risk Management Program (Contract No. CON0022161) and it may not be relied upon by any other party without KCB's written consent.